Die neue Kamera

 Feeling happy for him, I turned off the computer, smiling about the decision he had made.

 A few days later, the team threw a small party to celebrate Mostafa’s achievement.
 He received a picture frame as a gift followed by the team’s applause.
 Everybody was curious about the reason for his decision, so we asked him about it.
-With a smile he gave a short reply: “If I did not buy it now, I would’ve never again had the chance to buy it.
+With a smile he gave a short reply: “If I did not buy it now, I would never again have the chance to buy it.
 I want to continue photography and I would need a good camera”.
 But it was more than just a good camera.
 It was the latest version; a super professional camera hardly anyone can afford.
 The team’s supervisor suggested that might have been good if Mostafa had bought a normal cheaper camera and used the rest of the money for other stuff.
 Mostafa remained silent with the smile still on his face.
 It seemed like he had a lot to say but just chose not to.

 Today after long, I contacted Mostafa again and asked him one more time about the reason he had made such a decision and he wrote me: “Life is not easy for a migrant.
 A migrant goes through many difficulties.
 Art is a rescue, it is helpful.
 It gives me motivation to move on, motivation to struggle for a better life.
 A photographer is known by their photography; to do the photography they need a camera.
 Yeah, this money could solve many problems but it would have been just a temporary remedy.
 I got this camera because I’m going to build my future upon it.
 I do not regret that I have spent this money on it, because I believe to become a professional, one needs to have the will and the courage to invest in a cause, and not be afraid of making sacrifices for one’s art and profession… Although there is much grief for the bread, I had to sacrifice that for a long-run future plan.”